Rationality: Based on reason-responsiveness

 A common idea of many theories of rationality is that it can be defined in terms of reasons.
-On this view, to be rational means to respond correctly to reasons.
+In this view, to be rational means to respond correctly to reasons.
 For example, the fact that a food is healthy is a reason to eat it.
 So this reason makes it rational for the agent to eat the food.
 An important aspect of this interpretation is that it is not sufficient to merely act accidentally in accordance with reasons.
 Instead, responding to reasons implies that one acts intentionally because of these reasons.

 Some theorists understand reasons as external facts.
-This view has been criticized based on the claim that, in order to respond to reasons, people have to be aware of them, i.e. if have some form of epistemic access.
+This view has been criticized based on the claim that, in order to respond to reasons, people have to be aware of them, i.e. they have some form of epistemic access.
 But lacking this access is not automatically irrational.
 In one example by John Broome, the agent eats a fish contaminated with salmonella, which is a strong reason against eating the fish.
 But since the agent could not have known this fact, eating the fish is rational for them.
 Because of such problems, many theorists have opted for an internalist version of this account.
 This means that the agent does not need to respond to reasons in general, but only to reasons they have or possess.
 The success of such approaches depends a lot on what it means to have a reason and there are various disagreements on this issue.
 A common approach is to hold that this access is given through the possession of evidence in the form of cognitive mental states, like perceptions and knowledge.
 A similar version states that "rationality consists in responding correctly to beliefs about reasons".
 So it is rational to bring an umbrella if the agent has strong evidence that it is going to rain.
 But without this evidence, it would be rational to leave the umbrella at home, even if, unbeknownst to the agent, it is going to rain.
 These versions avoid the previous objection since rationality no longer requires the agent to respond to external factors of which they could not have been aware.